 We both think that in order to have any chance of saving the boat in the event of a thru-hull failure or any other water intrusion, you have to know about it as soon as possible.
 (You also have to have the tools and a plan to stop the leak.)
+Time to set up a bilge alarm.

 So I started looking at bilge alarms from various marine sources.
-And I discovered that they tended to be expensive, hard-wired (hence, time-consuming to install) and most were designed for a light and alarm at the helm.
+I discovered that they tended to be expensive, hard-wired (hence, time-consuming to install) and most were designed for a light and alarm at the helm.
 Nothing wrong with them, but just seemed like overkill for a boat like ours.
 We don’t believe in “cheaping out” when it comes to safety equipment, but we thought that something simpler would actually be better.

 You place the unit on its back where you want to detect water.
 If water contacts both of those sensor wires, the alarm will sound.